 Getting to Morocco

-Regular ferries run from Spain (Tarifa or Algericas) to the Moroccan Mediterranean coast.
+Regular ferries run from Spain (Tarifa or Algeciras) to the Moroccan Mediterranean coast.
 There’s other locations, but these are the two ports with the most crossings, cheapest prices and shortest duration.
 You can check here for your ferry options.
-You can enter Morocco via the Spanish enclave of Ceuta, meaning you can come off the ferry without immediate border formalities, stop there overnight and then prepare for the border crossing the next day.
+You can enter Morocco via the Spanish enclave of Ceuta, meaning you can come off the ferry without immediate border formalities as you are still in Spain, despite being on the African continent.
+Stop in Ceuta overnight and then prepare for the border crossing the next day.
 Alternatively the port of Tangier Med is a good entry point, as you do the Moroccan entry formalities within the border compound, meaning no hustlers!

 If you don’t fancy riding all the way through Spain, freighting your bike is possible.
 Check out Flyandride who will get your bike to a collection depot in Malaga.
 It’s then only an hour or so to ride to the Spanish ports.